hujhax/austin-improv-wiki/The Free Fringe.md

 For a list of all formats performed in *The Free Fringe*, see: [[List of Free Fringes]].

 ## More Information
+* [http://www.hideouttheatre.com/shows/thefreefringe The show's site.]
 * [http://forum.austinimprov.com/viewtopic.php?t=12821 The initial call for submissions.]
-* [http://www.hideouttheatre.com/shows/thefreefringe The show's site.]
+* [http://docs.google.com/spreadsheet/viewform?formkey=dEhZLV9GVEpjSlhZN0Z0VjZlNklTU3c6MQ The Free Fringe Idea Submission Form.]